National Standard

 - Protected confidential access pathways

-- Cumulative exposure oversight processes
+- Cumulative exposure monitoring and oversight processes

-- Executive accountability for exposure management
+- Executive accountability for exposure risk management

-- Supervisor activation responsibility
+- Supervisor activation responsibilities following qualifying exposure

 - Family-support integration mechanisms

-- Budgetary and structural durability
+- Budgetary and structural durability of protection systems

 These elements collectively establish the national baseline for organizational behavioral health protection.